rjpxviii/Project_4/README.md

 2. **Visualize Crime:**

      - Creating an interactive map that shows:
-         * The cities and their crime rate per 1000 people.
+         * The cities in Texas where the color and size of the markers is determined by the crime rate.

 ## Databases to be Used
 * [US Census Bureau:](https://api.census.gov/data/2022/acs/acs5) A Dataset that will allow us to get valuable information on the following features: